 κt,s=j= ρt,s1+ ρt,sNt,s-1ηs Eq.
 4.2

-Where the productivity parameter ρt,s represents time-varying maximum survival rate in the absence of density-dependent compensation, and ηs represents the carrying capacity, or the maximum number of individuals that could survive to the end of each life stage.
+Where the productivity parameter ρt,s represents time-varying maximum survival rate in the absence of density-dependent compensation, and ηs represents the carrying capacity, or the maximum number of individuals that of the environment can support at each life stage.
 The productivity parameter was estimated conditional on environmental covariates (Table 1) using an inverse logit function of basal productivity, βs, which represented the maximum survival rate (in logit space) at low density.

 ρt,s= 11+e(-βs- c=1ciθs,cXs,c,t+δs) Eq.
 4.3